-- An identified group of needy children live in a "pocket of poverty." - Identified low-income children are transported to a congregate meal site located in an area with less than 50 percent eligible children. - A program provides recreational, cultural, religious, or other types of organized activities for a specific group of children.
+- An identified group of needy children live in a "pocket of poverty" within a non-eligible area - Identified low-income children are transported to a congregate meal site located in an area with less than 50 percent eligible children. - A program provides recreational, cultural, religious, or other types of organized activities for a specific group of children.

-These types of sites are open only to enrolled children or to an identified group of children, as opposed to the community at large.
-Closed enrolled sites are eligible to operate if at least 50% of its enrollees are qualified for free or reduced-price meals as determined through the individual income eligibility of the children attending the site.
+Closed enrolled sites are open only to enrolled children or to an identified group of children, as opposed to the community at large.